neicnordic/neic.no/people.md

 include: people
 ---

-The people engaging with NeIC.
+The people who currently engage in NeIC.